rcotter/jekyll-now/_posts/2017-3-26-angular1-redux-02-select-member.md

 Open and review [member-table.controller.js](https://gitlab.com/rcotter-onbyone/angular-1-redux-blog/compare/9273463e...eb2c62fa){:target="_blank"}.
 Since this is our first close look there are a few details to note.

-First, `ngRedux` is wired up with our team management Redux actions.
+First, [ngRedux](https://github.com/angular-redux/ng-redux){:target="_blank"} is wired up with our team management Redux actions.
 This binds our actions to `this` of the component, providing a clean way to access them.
 This also grants access to our calculated Redux state.
 We'll never modify it within our component but we'll inspect and render it.